awslabs/aws-well-architected-labs/content/Reliability/Disaster Recovery/Workshop_4/_index.md

 +++

 Our test application is Unishop.
-It's a Spring Boot Java application  with frontend written using bootstrap.
+It is a Spring Boot Java application with a frontend written using bootstrap.

-The app is deployed using an S3 bucket to host the static frontend.
-A single EC2 instance is used as a proxy for API calls to an Aurora MYSQL database storing user and product information.
+The app uses an Amazon S3 bucket to host a static web interface.
+A single EC2 instance serves as a proxy for API calls to an Amazon Aurora MySQL database.
+The database contains mock user and product information.
 Amazon API Gateway is used to connect via AWS Lambda to a DynamoDB database storing shopping cart and session information.

 To configure the infrastructure and deploy the application we will use CloudFormation.
 CloudFormation is an easy way to speed up cloud provisioning with infrastructure as code.

-We will initially deploy Unishop to both the N. Virginia us-east-1 AWS region and N. California us-west-1 AWS region and verify functionality.
+We will initially deploy the primary Unishop instance into the N. Virginia region.
+Next, the N. California region will host the Hot-Standby Disaster Recovery (DR) instance.
+To configure and deploy this infrastructure, we will use AWS CloudFormation.
+CloudFormation enables Infrastructure as Code (IaC) automation to quickly provision cloud resources.

-In order to have almost instantaneous failover for minimal [RPO / RTO](https://docs.aws.amazon.com/wellarchitected/latest/reliability-pillar/disaster-recovery-dr-objectives.html)  we will utilize CloudFront, Aurora MYSQL Cluster and DynamoDB.
-We will create a CloudFront distribution and configure Origin Failover which allows for requests to be automatically redirected to a secondary region (bucket) in the case that we cannot run this workload in the primary region.
-We will then configure the Aurora MYSQL database with Read Replica Write Forwarding which allows seamless promotion of secondary region in the case that we cannot run this workload in the primary region within one minute.
+Afterward, we will verify the DR scenario.
+Meeting our [RPO / RTO](https://docs.aws.amazon.com/wellarchitected/latest/reliability-pillar/disaster-recovery-dr-objectives.html) _virtually instantaneously_, requires an Amazon CloudFront distribution with Orgin Failover policy.
+Additionally, the workshop deploys an Amazon RDS Aurora MySQL Clusters with the **1/** Read-Replica Write Forwarding and **2/** Amazon Aurora MySQL Global tables enabled.
+These features support replicating database changes from either region.
 Finally we will configure DynamoDB Global Tables which will replicate data between regions.

 This workshop takes about 60 minutes to complete.
 Prior experieince with the AWS Console and Linux command line are helpful but not required.